-The cost of inventories is measured based on the weighted average cost formula and includes expenditure incurred in acquiring the inventories, production or conversion costs and other costs incurred in bringing them to their existing location and condition.
+The cost of inventories is calculated using the weighted average method, and includes expenditure incurred in acquiring the inventories, production or conversion costs and other costs incurred in bringing them to their existing location and condition.
 In the case of work-in-progress and finished goods, cost includes an appropriate share of production overheads based on normal operating capacity.